What are the two major rivers in West Virginia?

 Prepare for the West Virginia Golden Horseshoe Test.
 Engage with flashcards and multiple-choice questions, each with hints and explanations.
 Boost your confidence for the exam!

-The two major rivers in West Virginia are indeed the Ohio River and the Kanawha River.
-The Ohio River serves as a significant border for the state, forming part of West Virginia's northern boundary and playing a crucial role in the region's ecosystem and economy.
-It is one of the largest rivers in the United States, providing a vital transportation route and impacting trade and commerce.
+The two major rivers in West Virginia are the Ohio River and the Kanawha River.
+The Ohio River serves as a significant boundary for the state, forming part of its border with Ohio, and it is one of the largest rivers in the United States, playing a crucial role in commerce and transportation in the region.
+The Kanawha River is important as well, as it flows directly through the heart of West Virginia, providing vital water resources, serving as a transportation route, and supporting local economies.

 Subscribe